 29. Saddle up and go horseback riding.

+Horseback riding is one of the best fall activities for couples!
 Riding your trusty steed is best when the leaves are at their most colorful.
-And what could be more sweet and romantic than riding horses through the woods side by side?
+And what could be more sweet and romantic than riding horses through the woods side-by-side?

 30. Stay in bed all weekend long.